 If there are several of you in your organization, including senior leaders who are interested, you’ll benefit from cultivating external volunteer champions.

 What Just Start: Building Volunteer Champions looks like

-I’ll help your organization build up strong external leadership champions, which is the second of the key principles to successful women’s philanthropy.
+We’ll help your organization build up strong external leadership champions, which is the second of the key principles to successful women’s philanthropy.

 This day of consulting is necessarily customized for your organization and is not a canned presentation.
 We will design an inclusive task force or advisory group to help guide your work.
 Presenting the opportunities and the case for focusing on women to key stakeholders (such as members of your board, or loyal donors) will test your “compelling why.”
 Gaining the commitment and voice of passionate volunteers will accelerate your success.
-I often have seen that external input from a guiding group creates bolder suggestions and faster achievement of goals.
+We often have seen that external input from a guiding group creates bolder suggestions and faster achievement of goals.

 If you have key internal and external champions in your organization, but aren’t sure “What” your initiative will be, you’ll benefit from listening deeply to women donors and prospects.

 What Just Start: Gathering Feedback looks like

 Others like you have Just Started by asking for input (8 hours of our time).

 This day of consulting will help you craft your unique way to listen deeply to YOUR women donors.
 Many clients hold focus groups, others create surveys or one-to-one interviews from women donors.

 Believe us, women who are giving or interested in your work are paying attention to you.
 They are looking at the proportion of female images or tracking if their name is correct on thank you letters.
 They will tell you what resonates, what doesn’t, and where you are missing the mark by not focusing on women.